 Cleanup S3 Backups

 Chances are you will not want to keep your backups forever.
-On the local server we have already set a removal date for the old backups.
-On S3 we need to do the same.
+On the local server, we have already set a removal date for the old backups.
+In S3 we need to do the same.

-Within S3 locate your bucket properties and find the "Lifecycle" option.
-Then just create a rule and you can delete old backups any number of days after they were created.
+Within S3 locate your bucket properties and find the “Lifecycle” option.
+Then create a rule, and you can delete old backups any number of days after they were created.

 Here I created a rule called "Delete Old Backups" that runs on the whole bucket and permanently deletes items created 3 days ago.